 The Pathoanatomical Diagnosis

 Two make a pathoanatomical diagnosis there must be state of pathology and structure.
-For examples a second degree tear of the biceps brachi belly, an L5 disc herniation with an L5 radiculopathy or a traumatic arthritis of the knee.
-Not pathoanatomical diagnoses are whiplash, low back sprain, nerve irritation, cervicogenic headaches, metatarsalgia or fibromyalgia; these have either no pathological statement, no description of the affected structure or the really spectacular have neither.
+For example, a second degree tear of the biceps brachi belly, an L5 disc herniation with an L5 radiculopathy or a traumatic arthritis of the knee.
+Not pathoanatomical diagnoses are whiplash, low back sprain, nerve irritation, cervicogenic headaches, metatarsalgia or fibromyalgia; these have neither a pathological statement nor a description of the affected structure.
 Sometimes names are substituted for a pathoanatomical diagnosis.

 Conditions such as tennis elbow (but not lateral epicondylitis unless you really believe the epicondyl is inflamed), golfer’s elbow, Sever’s disease and the like are widely understood to contain the pathoanatomical diagnosis and may be used as the diagnostic statement.
-But there are many causes of metatarsalgia, cervicogenic headaches, low back pain and even fibromyalgia and the term is really just a regurgitation of the patient’s symptoms in fancy language, with the exception of fibromyalgia which nobody has a good idea of what it is.
-In some cases the pathology is not know and so the term syndrome, which is a collection of characteristic signs and symptoms that lead to a treatment and he delusion that we know what we are doing, is used.
-However, the term piriformis syndrome should not be used as the exact pathology of this syndrome is known that the term should be called a piriformis entrapment neuropathy or something similar.
+But there are many causes of metatarsalgia, cervicogenic headaches, low back pain and even fibromyalgia, and the term is really just a regurgitation of the patient’s symptoms in fancy language, with the exception of fibromyalgia which nobody has a good idea of what it is.
+In some cases, the pathology is not known and so the term syndrome, which is a collection of characteristic signs and symptoms that lead to a treatment and the delusion that we know what we are doing, is used.
+However, the term piriformis syndrome should not be used, as the exact pathology of this syndrome is known, and therefore should be called a piriformis entrapment neuropathy or something similar.

 Clinical Reasoning

-Clinical reasoning can be defined as a process that at best integrates and analyzes the clinician’s knowledge of the individual patient information, disease prevalence, experience, intuition (?), scientific method, the value of the various tests used and other factors to come to a decision on the diagnosis and best treatment.
+Clinical reasoning can be defined as a process that at best integrates and analyzes the clinician’s knowledge of the individual patient’s information, disease prevalence, experience, intuition (?), scientific method, the value of the various tests used and other factors to come to a decision on the diagnosis and best treatment.

 The expert is known to function differently to the novice in the reasoning process although most of the difference is in the formality used to make the decision.
 Experts tend to use short cuts (heuristics) based on previous experience while the novice tends to conform to a sequence set for them by authority.
-The problem with heuristics is that they can be full of bias and even prejudice and while a degree of bias is useful in that it sensitizes the clinicians to certain findings that may have otherwise been overlooked if it is taken to the extreme it can prejudice the clinician so that things that are not present are found.
-On the other hand the most extreme version of a novice sequence is an algorithm that has been set by authority and leaves little or no room for improvisation.
-As smothering as this must seem to anybody with any degree of experience or free thought it does have advantages in the early stages for example set algorithms do not have any bias and certainly they exclude prejudice.
+The problem with heuristics is that they can be full of bias and even prejudice and while a degree of bias is useful in that it sensitizes the clinicians to certain findings that may have otherwise been overlooked if it is taken to the extreme, it can bias the clinician so that things that are not present are found.
+On the other hand, the most extreme version of a novice sequence is an algorithm that has been set by authority and leaves little or no room for improvisation.
+As smothering as this must seem to anybody with any degree of experience or free thought it does have advantages in the early stages; for example, set algorithms do not have any bias and certainly they exclude prejudice.
 The questions must be first do set algorithms retard learning and the use of heuristics and second can using set algorithms really be considered reasoning.

 Clinical reasoning uses three main methods usually in combination with each other: